AndrewPrifer/framer-motion-theatre/README.md

 ### **`useSheetObject()`**

 Animate motion values using Theatre.js.
 Returns an object of motion values you can plug into `motion.*` elements.
 Accepts an object of Theatre.js' [prop types](https://www.theatrejs.com/docs/latest/api/core#prop-types).
-Additionally, it returns an object with a `$studio` property that allows you to enable editing tools for this element.
+Additionally, it returns an object with a `$studio` property that allows you to enable WYSIWYG editing tools for this element.

 ```tsx
 const div = useSheetObject("div", {